Blog

 What makes a digital twin different?

-Unlike a static BIM model or schematic, a digital twin goes far beyond geometry.
+Unlike a static BIM model or schematic, a digital twin goes far beyond geometry and supports the shift toward more advanced digital HVAC solutions.

 It simulates real thermal and hydraulic behaviour, integrating building usage patterns, weather conditions, control logic, and dynamic flow rates.
 It’s continuously validated against live sensor data, making it a trusted reference for both diagnostics and optimisation.